Prosocial Video Games about Consent

 Why use games to teach about consent?

-We believe games, especially video games, are a great way to learn and that many people prefer this approach to learning.
-This is especially true of sensitive topics like consent.
+We believe games, especially video games, are a great way to learn.
+We also believe that many people prefer this approach to learning.
+We believe this is especially true of sensitive topics like consent.

 Currently all of the games included in this directory are video games.
 Due to their interactive nature, video games are especially effective when dealing with complex or nuanced topics like consent.